Peggy Cherng: Early life and education

-Peggy Tsiang was born in Burma (now Myanmar), and grew up in Hong Kong.
-She attended Hong Kong's Clementi Secondary School, and graduated in 1966.
+Peggy Tsiang was born in Mawlamyine, Myanmar, and grew up in Hong Kong.
+She attended Hong Kong's Clementi Secondary School and graduated in 1966.
 She went to the United States to attend Baker University in Baldwin City, Kansas, where as a freshman she met her husband to be, Andrew Cherng, then a sophomore.
 She transferred a year later to Oregon State University, where she earned a bachelor's degree in applied mathematics in 1970.
 She then attended the University of Missouri, earning a master's in computer science in 1971, and a PhD in electrical engineering in 1974.
 She worked towards her PhD by developing a pattern-recognition program that digitized X-rays and applied algorithms to diagnose congenital heart disease.
 After earning her PhD, she and Andrew moved to Los Angeles where they married.

 Early career

-From 1975-1977, Cherng was an engineering specialist at McDonnell Douglas, where she coded battlefield simulators for the US Air Force.
-From 1977-1982, she was a technical engineer and software department manager at Comtal Corporation, a subsidiary of 3M.
+From 1975 to 1977, Cherng was an engineering specialist at McDonnell Douglas, where she coded battlefield simulators for the US Air Force.
+From 1977 to 1982, she was a technical engineer and software department manager at Comtal Corporation, a subsidiary of 3M.